wandb/docs/content/guides/integrations/lightning.md

 {{< tabpane text=true >}}

-{{% tab header="Pytorch Logger" value="pytorch" %}}
+{{% tab header="PyTorch Logger" value="pytorch" %}}

 You can log your metrics to W&B when using the `WandbLogger` by calling `self.log('my_metric_name', metric_vale)` within your `LightningModule`, such as in your `training_step` or `validation_step methods.`

 The code snippet below shows how to define your `LightningModule` to log your metrics and your `LightningModule` hyperparameters.
-In this example we will use the [`torchmetrics`](https://github.com/PyTorchLightning/metrics) library to calculate our metrics
+This example uses the [`torchmetrics`](https://github.com/PyTorchLightning/metrics) library to calculate your metrics

 ```python
 import torch